-All those steps can be done better and more effectively when you do them correctly and with the right mindset.
+All those steps to get better at chess can be done better and more effectively when you do them correctly and with the right mindset.

 It’s not about just studying x hours a day.
 It’s about the quality of your study time.
 It’s about which source you learn from.
 What’s your study plan?
 Who gave it to you?
 How do you study?
 Who do you study with?

 Imagine how fast you will grow if you do those things right.

 And It’s not about just playing chess x hours a day.